 Marines from across I Marine Expeditionary Force post security during fast rope inserts on Marine Corps Base Camp Pendleton, Calif.
 May 9, 2016.
 This training was a part of a helicopter rope suspension techniques training package facilitated by 1st Air Naval Gunfire Liaison Company, I MEF.
 Marines and Royal British Commandos practiced these techniques on a rappel tower prior to fast roping out of helicopters hovering nearly 40 feet off the ground. - Marines from across I Marine Expeditionary Force post security during fast rope inserts on Marine Corps Base Camp Pendleton, Calif.
 May 9, 2016.
 This training was a part of a helicopter rope suspension techniques training package facilitated by 1st Air Naval Gunfire Liaison Company, I MEF.
 Marines and Royal British Commandos practiced these techniques on a rappel tower prior to fast roping out of helicopters hovering nearly 40 feet off the ground.

-Marines with Company A, 1st Reconnaissance Battalion, 1st Marine Division, carry a Combat Rubber Raiding Craft into the water in order to conduct beach searches during an amphibious operations training exercise, as part of an Expeditionary Operations Training Group course at Camp Pendleton April 21, 2016.
-Recon Marines specialize in providing in-depth reconnaissance on a designated area.
-This exercise was conducted in preparation for the 11th Marine Expeditionary Unit’s deployment in the near future.
+Marines with Company A, 1st Reconnaissance Battalion, 1st Marine Division, check their gear before conducting an amphibious operations training exercise during an Expeditionary Operations Training Group course at Camp Pendleton April 21, 2016.
+Before executing their mission, Recon Marines tested their Combat Rubber Raiding Craft’s top speeds and made sure their gear was secured in preparation for the 11th Marine Expeditionary Unit’s deployment in the near future.
 (U.S. Marine Corps Photo by Cpl.
-Demetrius Morgan/RELEASED) - Marines with Company A, 1st Reconnaissance Battalion, 1st Marine Division, carry a Combat Rubber Raiding Craft into the water in order to conduct beach searches during an amphibious operations training exercise, as part of an Expeditionary Operations Training Group course at Camp Pendleton April 21, 2016.
-Recon Marines specialize in providing in-depth reconnaissance on a designated area.
-This exercise was conducted in preparation for the 11th Marine Expeditionary Unit’s deployment in the near future.
+Demetrius Morgan/RELEASED) - Marines with Company A, 1st Reconnaissance Battalion, 1st Marine Division, check their gear before conducting an amphibious operations training exercise during an Expeditionary Operations Training Group course at Camp Pendleton April 21, 2016.
+Before executing their mission, Recon Marines tested their Combat Rubber Raiding Craft’s top speeds and made sure their gear was secured in preparation for the 11th Marine Expeditionary Unit’s deployment in the near future.
 (U.S. Marine Corps Photo by Cpl.
 Demetrius Morgan/RELEASED)